White Chocolate Shortbread Biscuits – Four Variations

 White Chocolate Shortbread Biscuits

-I haven’t quite decided what biscuits I shall be making for Christmas this year, but as I’ve ordered some organic oranges, I’m currently in favour of making some orange and cinnamon white chocolate shortbread biscuits.
+I haven’t quite decided what biscuits I shall be making for Christmas this year, but as I’ve ordered some organic oranges, I’m currently in favour of making some orange and cinnamon flavoured ones.
 By the new year, I suspect I shall be thoroughly fed up with shortbread.

 Like their chilli shortbread predecessors, any of the following recipes would look good pierced and hung with ribbon from the Christmas tree.
 They’d also make lovely Christmas, birthday or thank you gifts.

-Decide if you prefer lemon, coffee or matcha green tea then get your baking gear out and make these white chocolate shortbread biscuits.
-But don’t feel limited to just these three flavours, the variations are endless.
+Decide if you prefer lemon, orange, coffee or matcha green tea then get your baking gear out and make these white chocolate shortbread biscuits.
+But don’t feel limited to just these four flavours; the variations are endless.
 Did I mention my ginger white chocolate shortbread?

 Tea and Coffee Shortbread